Butterfly studies: ink and oil wash on Kitty Wallis sanded pastel paper, 7 x 5". Available for purchase at $100.00 each, framed

 We were fortunate that Colm Mac Con Iomaire, the violin player from Dublin group The Frames was in Galway for his solo CD release party our first night in town, on the third floor in an intimate candlelit venue at Busker Brown's pub.
 Colm's playing is otherworldly, and we bought his new disc.
 We were so jet lagged we left as soon as the performance ended and didn't get to speak to Colm or the Frames guitar player Rob Bochnik, who was there backing him up.

-place I've ever seen on earth.
-There were miles of deserted bog lands - not even grazing sheep or birds to be found.
-There was the castle tower of Grace O'Malley, the Pirate Queen of legend and also an upcoming Irish film.
 The cliffs on the island were a spectacular sight, with views back to Croagh Patrick and Clare Island, a fine sandy beach and craggy rock breakers, and many many sheep.
 I'm always glad to capture sheep images.
 Strangely the paintings of sheep are a sure sale every time.
 The most haunting place on the island was the deserted village at the Slievemore mountains.
 Some 80 - 100 deserted stone cottages can be explored in the mile long area, and tombs dating back 5000 years. http://www.achilltourism.com/deserted.html

 Westport, Mayo, Tidy Town 3 time winner